p2irc/UDA4POC/README.md

 	python train.py -s <source domain pickle path> -t <target domain pickle path> -e <number of epochs> -o <output weight path>

--s: source domain python pickled dictionary where keys represent source image names, and the value for each key is a list of the $256x256$ image and its corresponding density map.
+-s: source domain python pickled dictionary where keys represent source image names, and the value for each key is a list of the _256x256_ image and its corresponding density map.
--t: target domain python pickled dictionary where keys represent target image names, and the value for each key is a  $256x256$ image
+-t: target domain python pickled dictionary where keys represent target image names, and the value for each key is a  _256x256_ image
+-e: number of epochs to train the model
+-o: path to save the weight after trianing the model

 ## Citing